natenka/pyneng-book-en/docs/source/book/02_git_github/git_basics_commands.rst

 Working with Git
 ^^^^^^^^^^^^

-Various commands are used to control Git, the meaning of which is explained below.
+There are a few basic commands you need to know to work with Git.

 git status
 ''''''''''

 When working with Git it is important to understand current status of repository.
-For this purpose Git has a *git status* command
+For this purpose Git has a ``git status`` command

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/git_status_0.png

 Git reports that we are in master branch (this branch is auto-created and used by default) and that it has nothing to commit.
-Git also offers to create or copy files and then use *git add* command to start Git tracking them.
+Git also offers to create or copy files and then use ``git add`` command to start Git tracking them.

 Create README file and add "test" line to it